dsheeler/gnome-shell-extensions-gravatar/README.md

 <a href="https://extensions.gnome.org/extension/6922/gravatar/"><img src="https://img.shields.io/badge/Download-extensions.gnome.org-4a86cf.svg?logo=gnome&style=plastic" /></a>

-A GNOME Shell extension to synchronize your user icon with Gravatar.
+A GNOME Shell extension to synchronize your user icon with an avatar service, one of Gravatar or Libravatar.

 ## Prerequisites
 * `gnome-shell`